 Faculty members considering projects that involve ethical issues are encouraged to look at the abstracts for funded projects related to ethics as listed below.
 They also may wish to consult with members of the Ethics Advisory Committee.

-In the past two years ethics-related awards have been granted in three categories: Summer Stipends, Faculty Sabbaticals, and Student/Faculty Summer Research Grants.
+In the past, ethics-related awards have been granted in three categories: Summer Stipends, Faculty Sabbaticals, and Student/Faculty Summer Research Grants.
 All categories of Faculty Development grants might include ethics-related projects.
 In the future we particularly encourage sabbatical and Fisher Fellowship proposals which are ethics-related.
 Faculty members with ethics-related projects would be eligible to apply for office space at the Prindle Institute.

 The summer stipend program is designed to enhance the range of faculty development possibilities by taking into account that scholarly and creative pursuits take a variety of forms and may go through a series of stages before fruition.
 They acknowledge that individuals need time and encouragement to develop new courses or renew existing ones.
 To encourage several different ways in which scholarly and artistic work may be accomplished, the Faculty Development Committee will recommend to the administration that at least one summer stipend be awarded to qualified applicants in each of four categories: a) exploratory scholarship and artistic projects, b) scholarly work or artistic project, c) computer enhanced course renewal, and d) course development and renewal.
 Additional monies have been added to this fund to support ethics-related projects.